FudaWiki/fudawiki-files/mekurifuda/games/taoshi.md

 |<h2 align="left">Group C: Combination Teyaku</h2><br>Combination of Group A and B.|||
 |36|**Four Reds + Triplet**<br/>赤四三本 [あかしさんぼん, *akashi-sanbon*]|Four "reds" and a Triplet.|
 |60|**Five Reds + Triplet**<br/>赤五三本 [あかごさんぼん, *akago-sanbon*]|Five "reds" and a Triplet.|

+# Join/Drop Phase
+> **Skip this phase if only 3 players are playing.**
+{.is-info}

+After players evaluate their hand, they must decide if they would like to play this round, or sit out.

+Beginning with the dealer and moving anti-clockwise, each player announces if they would like to play, or drop out.
+This proceeds until **three** players have announced their intent to play, or until everyone but three players have decided to drop out, whichever comes first.

+> Dropout penalties were not attested in this game.
+Decide first before playing if dropout penalties will be implemented as a house rule.
+{.is-warning}

+As soon as three people decide to play, then any players who have not yet had their turn to decide are *forced out* [追い込み - おいこみ, *oikomi*].

+Likewise, as soon as everyone but three people decide to drop out, then any remaining players are forced to play this round.

+> Forced-out compensations were not attested in this game.
+Decide first before playing if forced-out compensations will be implemented as a house rule.
+{.is-warning}

+Once the active players have been determined, then the non-active players place their hands face-down on top of the draw pile.
+The draw pile should then probably be shuffled by one of the non-active players before play begins.

+# Teyaku Showdown
+The active players may **claim the points of their *teyaku***.
+To do so, they must reveal all the relevant cards from their hand:
+* For teyaku in Group A or C, show all cards that are part of the combination.
+* For teyaku in Group B, only the Red cards need to be shown.

+The points earned for *teyaku* are paid to a player by each of the other active opponents, in typical zero-sum fashion.

+However, the points earned for certain *teyaku* that end the round prematurely are paid to a player by each of the other players, active or not.
+The player with this Teyaku must declare **"botta!"** to announce that the round is ended.

+Once teyaku points are claimed, the players hide their cards again, and the round begins.

+>*Should a player overlook certain teyaku, or otherwise forget to claim them, they have until the dealer takes the first card from the draw pile in order to do so.
+After this point, any unclaimed teyaku are void.*
+{.is-info}

 # Gameplay
 In each round, the dealer is the first to play, and turn to play passes anti-clockwise (↺) around the table.
 The core gameplay and turn structure of Hachi-Hachi is typical of games in the *Hana-Awase* family.
 Note that there is no *sage/koi-koi*  decision when a yaku is made; rather, **all hands are fully played out, and any point exchanges for yaku are calculated in conjuction with the points for captured cards.**